There are a bunch of excellent power racks on the market right now.

 The SML-2 Rogue 90" Monster Lite Squat Stand is everything you need in a squat stand.
 With 11-gauge vertical uprights, a 5/8" hole spacing, and a 1,000 lb weight capacity, this squat stand can handle any weight you can throw at it.
 And with Westside hole spacing, you can place your j-cups and spotter arms wherever you need them.

 Rogues SML-2 Monster Lite Squat Stand is their best-selling squat stand, and for good reason!

-It features Rogues’ standard 3×3″ 11-gauge steel, adjustable fat/skinny pull-up bars, and Westside spacing with Monster Lite 5/8″ hole spacing.
+It features Rogues’ standard 3×3″ 11-gauge steel, adjustable fat/skinny pull-up bars, and Westside hole spacing with Monster Lite 5/8-inch hole spacing.

-All in all, for the price, this is the beefiest Squat Stand you’re gonna get.
+All in all, for the price, this is one of the beefiest squat stands you’re gonna get.

 Fringe Sport Garage Series Squat Stand With Pull-Up Bar

 - 5/8" hole diameter

 - Weight horns built-in (5.5 inches in length) for increased stability and plate storage